 You – and your spouse if you're married – must both have earned income from a job or self-employment, assuming that your spouse isn’t disabled or a student.
 Investment income won’t qualify you.

-Your spouse must also be unavailable to care for your child, either because he’s working, looking for work, disabled or he’s a student.
-If he’s disabled or a student, the IRS will assign him “earned income” of $250 a month if you have one child, or $500 a month for two or more children.
+Your spouse must also be unavailable to care for your child, either because they're working, looking for work, disabled or because they're a student.
+The IRS will assign them “earned income” of $250 a month if you have one child, or $500 a month for two or more children if your spouse is disabled or a student.
 This might increase in 2020, but the numbers aren't adjusted for inflation so there's no guarantee.

 You Must Be Your Child’s Primary Caretaker

 You must be the one who primarily cares for your child when you’re home.
 This is a roundabout way of saying that you’re the custodial parent if you’re separated or divorced.
 In fact, you can claim the child and dependent care credit if you’re the custodial parent even if you can’t claim your child as a dependent for general tax purposes because his other parent has the right to do so.